mylesmaxie0/mylesmaxie0/README.md

 # Hello, I'm Miles Maxie
-I’m a Computing student at the University of West Georgia, determined to break into the field of IT.
+Computing student at the University of West Georgia, determined to break into the field of IT.

 <a href=""><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ### Certifications